 This is the million-dollar question.
 And unfortunately, I cannot give you a super clear answer.
 This is because the ideal place to build your retaining wall depends on the severity of the slope in your yard and other factors, such as drainage.
 You should consult a professional to get an idea of the best place to put your pool retaining wall.

 Types of Retaining Walls

-There are several different designs you can choose from when building a retaining wall.
-Here are some of the most popular types for homes.
+There are several different designs you can choose from when building a retaining wall for your sloped yard.
+Here are some of the most popular types.